 There can be fees attached to switching your debt to a different card, and this is typically a percentage of whatever you’re transferring over.
 It’s important that you check how much the fee for transferring a balance is, and then calculate the savings you’ll make on switching cards and compare the two.

 Money transfer means that you're using your credit card to put money into your bank or building society account.
 This is a method typically utilised to clear an outstanding lump sum in your bank account, such as an overdraft or an unexpected bill, in order to make smaller repayments.

 A money transfer can be helpful if you have a surprise expense or a major purchase that you can’t pay for directly using your credit card.
 It may allow you to transfer up to 95% of your available credit limit, helping you find funds that you may not have in your current account.
 It’s also helpful because once you make a money transfer, the funds will be available in your current account - ideal for those occasions when only cash will do.

 To execute a money transfer, you’ll usually be charged a fee, and like balance transfers, this is typically a percentage of the money you are transferring over.
 You’ll also pay interest on the amount, though this can vary depending on whether you can secure a promotional rate.
 Lastly, there tend to be restrictions regarding the minimum amount you can transfer, and usually you will not be able to use a money transfer for a foreign account.

 It depends on what you need.
 A balance transfer is moving your debt from one account to another so that the overall interest rate is lower when you make repayments.
-If you are just looking to clear your debt in a shorter time, this could be a good option.
+If you are just looking to clear your debt in a shorter time, a balance transfer credit card could be a better option.
 It’s not a good idea to use a balance transfer if you’re just planning to spend or withdraw cash.